Experienced data scientist and software engineer with 12 years spent designing, conducting, and

 train users in state-of-the-art technologies and best practices.
 Familiar with a large number of

-data formats, with a strong concentration on updating local file standards (e.g., binary, CSV, JPG,
+data formats, with a strong concentration on updating local file standards to more cloud-performant

-etc.) to cloud-performant ones (HDF5, Zarr).
-Knowledgeable about various mathematical and
+ones.
+Knowledgeable about various mathematical and statistical applications, including

-statistical applications, including high-dimensional time series analysis, nonlinear dynamics, and
+high-dimensional time series analysis, nonlinear dynamics, and machine learning.

 Relevant coursework: machine learning, Bayesian statistics, network science, stochastic analysis, time series analysis, partial differential equations, nonlinear dynamics